Skip to content

 There are existing verification options, with a few examples of standards of corporate social responsibility and due diligence practices undertaken by some SSI members already, such as: Responsible Business Alliance Code of Conduct; United Nations Global Compact Principles; SA8000 social standard, NSF/ANSI 457-2019 Sustainability Leadership Standards for PV modules and inverters.

-However, a comprehensive initiative dedicated to solar PV, combining ESG requirements with product traceability does not exist yet, this is what the Solar Stewardship Initiative is working on.
+However, a comprehensive initiative dedicated to solar PV, combining all ESG requirements with product traceability does not exist yet, this is what the Solar Stewardship Initiative is working on.

 Who is behind the Solar Stewardship Initiative?